-Just because you can afford a $300 CPU, does not mean you should purchase it, if it is going to negatively impact the amount you can spend on other components.
+Just because you can afford a $300 CPU does not mean you should purchase it if it is going to negatively impact the amount you can spend on other components.
 The best way to determine your budget is to take the entire amount that you are willing to spend and then start to divide the amounts across multiple components.

-For instance, if you have $1000 to spend on a gaming PC, you should try to spend most of your money on a high performing GPU.
+For instance, if you have $1000 to spend on a gaming PC, you should try to spend most of your money on a high-performing GPU.
 After that, the CPU is the next important element, followed by the motherboard and RAM.

-Budgeting is all about balance though, as you don’t want to have a really high-performance GPU with a super cheap CPU.
-This will cause performance issues in game and you won’t be getting the full value out of the expensive GPU.
+Budgeting is all about balance, though, as you don’t want to have a really high-performance GPU with a super cheap CPU.
+This will cause performance issues in game, and you won’t be getting the full value out of the expensive GPU.

-Another important item that you need to address before purchasing a CPU, is what are you planning to be using this personal computer for.
+Another important item that you need to address before purchasing a CPU is what you are planning to be using this personal computer for.
 Are you going to be gaming with your personal computer?
 What type of games will you be playing?
 Are you just going to use this personal computer for email and surfing the web?

 These are all really important questions you need to ask yourself before purchasing a CPU.
 Assuming you plan on gaming with your PC, this is one area of the build that you are not going to want to cheap out on.
 However, there are great CPU options out there for those of you that are building your PC on a budget.